KiandaBPM/KiandaBPM.github.io/getting-started.md

 ## Connect to your data

-Kianda comes with a pre-defined set of datasources.
-Few of the pre-defined datasources are Office 365, SharePoint, Saleforce, DocuSign, SAP and more.
+Kianda comes with a pre-defined set of data-connectors.
+Few of the pre-defined data-connectors are Office 365, SharePoint, Saleforce, DocuSign, SAP and more.
+However, using SOAP or REST service we could easily connect with a datasource that doesn't exist in our pre-defined list.

 ![Datasource](images\data-source.PNG)